-How to Squirt: expert tips to make yourself (or her) do it
+How to Squirt: expert tips to get it flowing

 Squirting, it’s been around for centuries, and yet here we are - still quizzing ourselves over the enigma of female ejaculation.
 We’ve watched the porn movies, read through the forums and endless magazine columns so we know it exists right, but how do we get there and reach the dizzying heights of what has often been coined the ‘ultimate female orgasm’?

 Let’s break it all down, from dispelling the myths on how to squirt, to addressing the real truth behind the science of why some of us can and some of us can’t.
 We’ll tell you everything, sharing our expert tips on how to make yourself squirt, the best ways to enjoy the experience of squirting during sex with a partner, and even the toys that can help lead you to that alluring land of the Big O.

 Female ejaculation – or squirting – is the involuntary release of fluid that many people with vaginas experience during sex or stimulation of the vulva.
 There are many different forms of squirting.

 Depending on the strength of your vaginal muscles and how long you’ve been aroused for, female ejaculation can be everything from a small dribble of fluid to explosive bed soaking gushing.

 What is Female Ejaculation Made of?

 Let’s end the mythical notion that squirting is pee, because contrary to popular belief, female ejaculation really isn’t urine.